Florencia, Cuba

 Florencia ([floˈɾensja]) is a municipality and town in the Ciego de Ávila Province of Cuba.
 It is located in the western part of the province, south of Chambas.
-This municipality merged in 1976 as result of the new political and administrative division of Cuba.
+This municipality merged in 1976 as a result of the new political and administrative division of Cuba.
 Florencia was formerly the barrios of Guadalupe, Tamarindo and Marroquí which were separated from the municipality of Morón.

 Overview

-The municipality is a mountain region with rivers, forest and caves with subterranean rivers.
+The municipality is a mountain region with rivers, forests, and caves with subterranean rivers.
 A huge hydraulic complex was constructed under Fidel's government in 1991 named "Liberación de Florencia" ("Florencia Independence") since the Florencia area was the first quarter taken by local revolutionary forces in the province of Camagüey on December 14, 1958.
 This hydraulic complex is located in the fertile valleys of Florencia and Tamarindo and it reinforces the beauty of this Cuban area.
 Unlike other municipalities in this province, Florencia is the only one where its economy is basically tobacco.

 Florencia is also the seat of the municipal government and the biggest city with around 7,000 people.
 Other towns are Tamarindo, Las Pojas, Lowrey, Guadalupe and Marroquí.